 At its core, a kidnapping charges cannot stick if the prosecution is unable to prove your intent to achieve the goals that are most notably associated with kidnapping, including most commonly ransom, slavery, or any number of sexual offenses.

-There are many things that can go wrong for the prosecution in their fervor to charge you with the severest of kidnapping crimes — these are the very bungles that it is your defense’s job to root out and use as part of your defense — everything from not being properly Mirandized to being denied your right to counsel right away to calling into question the validity of a search warrant and so much more.
+There are many things that can go wrong for the prosecution in their eagerness to charge you with the severest of kidnapping crimes — that it is your attorneys’ job to strategically build out a solid winning defense — everything from not being properly Mirandized to being denied your right to counsel right away to calling into question the validity of a search warrant and so much more.